elibroftw/blog.elijahlopez.ca/content/posts/literary-analysis/thinking-fast-and-slow-daniel-kahneman.md

 - when drawing conclusions of good, we should also look at the conclusion of bad.
 To do good is also to avoid doing bad.
 (I added this)

 ## Chapter 11 - Anchor

+## Chapter 12 - The Science of Availability

+## Chapter 13 - Availability, Emotion, and Risk

+## Chapter 14 - Tom W's Specialty